• Accessibility

 In Dutchess County:

-• 40% change in Beacon with yellow and red leaves.
+• 75% change and past peak in Beacon with muted to average red, purple, yellow and orange hues.

 In Orange County:

-• More than 55% in the Washingtonville area with a muted to bright mix of fall colors and some droppage.
+• More than 90% change and past peak in the Washingtonville area with and mix of muted to bright fall colors and significant droppage.

 In Putnam County: